ARTIST-Association/ARTIST/docs/heliostat_raytracing.rst

 .. code-block::

-    USE_DOWNLOADED_DATA = False   # Select true if you want to use downloaded data. scenario_name = "please/insert/the/path/to/your/scenario/here/name.h5" # Adjust if you want to use your local scenario.
+    USE_DOWNLOADED_DATA = False   # Select true if you want to use downloaded data. scenario_file = "please/insert/the/path/to/your/scenario/here/name.h5" # Adjust if you want to use your local scenario.

 Once you have adjusted these parameters, you can load a scenario in ``ARTIST`` by simply calling the ``load_scenario_from_hdf5()`` method, which is a ``Python`` ``classmethod`` that initializes a ``Scenario`` object based on